vtex-apps/store-components/docs/BuyButton.md

 The `buy-button` block allows users to add products in the [Minicart](https://vtex.io/docs/components/all/vtex.minicart@2.46.1/) (`minicart.v1`).

 :warning: **The Buy Button block only effectively function i.e. only adds products to the Minicart if the store uses the Minicart v1**.
-When using the Minicart v2, the [Add To Cart Button](https://vtex.io/docs/components/all/vtex.add-to-cart-button@0.9.0/) should be used instead.
+When using the Minicart v2, use the [Add To Cart Button](https://vtex.io/docs/components/all/vtex.add-to-cart-button@0.9.0/) instead.

 ![image](https://user-images.githubusercontent.com/284515/70233985-69e13700-173e-11ea-91f7-6675a6a0e73b.png)